Runtime license information. More...

 - With license information retrieved after logging in to a portal (Lite and Basic levels).

-- With a license key acquired from the ArcGIS for Developers website or Esri Customer Service.
+- With a license string acquired from the ArcGIS for Developers website or Esri Customer Service.

 To validate with information from a portal, you need a LicenseInfo instance.
 Obtain one by calling PortalInfo::licenseInfo().
 Pass the LicenseInfo to ArcGISRuntimeEnvironment::setLicense(const LicenseInfo&).